asok/rake/README.md

 Do `M-x rake` to run a rake task.

+You can do `C-u M-x rake` in order to amend the command to run.
+Useful if you want to add arguments.

 You can do `C-u C-u M-x rake` in order to bypass the cache (when enabled).

 ### Customization